miarmely/miarmely/README.md

 ### ABOUT ME
 * I am computer engineering student who stutied at 3 different school.
-* I am Mid Full Stack Developer with have 1 - 1.5 year of full-time and part-time working experience in a software company in the fields that i mentioned under the "ABILITIES" title and i am currently improving myself further on these fields.
+* I am Mid Full Stack Developer with have 1 - 1.5 year of full-time and remote + part-time working experience in a software company in the fields that i mentioned under the "ABILITIES" title and i am currently improving myself further on these fields.

 ### EDUCATIONS